harmonycms/admin-bundle/README.md

 HarmonyAdminBundle
 ==================
 The HarmonyAdminBundle provide an administration interface to manage HarmonyCMS and its contents.
+This bundle is a fork of [EasyAdminBundle] and support both entities and documents.

 **Features**
-* **CRUD** operations on Doctrine entities (create, edit, list, delete).
+* **CRUD** operations on Doctrine models (create, edit, list, delete).
 * Full-text **search**, **pagination** and column **sorting**.
 * Translated into tens of languages.
 * **Fast**, **simple** and **smart** where appropriate.